Tymon-Dydowicz/Hunt-or-be-Hunted/README.md

 * replenishing resources
 * reproducing which result in a creation of a new thread

-Code is synchronized on the critcal sections as to avoid possible deadlocks between threads
+Code is synchronized on the critcal sections as to avoid possible deadlocks between threads.\
+There is a working GUI that allows visualization of the simulation as well as some interaction with it.